 Funds flow from operations is a non-GAAP capital management measure that includes all cash generated from operating activities and is calculated before changes in non-cash working capital.
 The most comparable GAAP measure to funds flow from operations is cash flows from operating activities.
 Management considers funds flow from operations important as it helps evaluate financial performance and demonstrates the Corporation's ability to generate sufficient cash to fund future growth opportunities.
-Funds flow from operations should not be considered an alternative to, or more meaningful than, cash flows from operating activities however management finds that the impact of working capital items on the cash flows from operating activities see the "Non-GAAP and other financial measures" section in Alvopetro's Management's Discussion and Analysis for the three and twelve months ended December 31, 2023.
+Funds flow from operations should not be considered an alternative to, or more meaningful than, cash flows from operating activities however management finds that the impact of working capital items on the cash flows reduces the comparability of the metric from period to period.
+For a reconciliation of funds flow from operations to cash flows from operating activities see the "Non-GAAP and other financial measures" section in Alvopetro's Management's Discussion and Analysis for the three and twelve months ended December 31, 2024.